peterb154/aws_iot_goal/README.md

 ## This tool is designed to spin up about $10 of AWS IOT greegrass usage

-Each Greangrass core costs $0.16/mo.
-Once a greengrass core device connects to a core  = one month of usage
+Each unique Greangrass core costs $0.16/mo.
+Once a greengrass core device connects to a core, one month of usage is charged

-$10 / $0.16 = 62.5 active cores in a month, the first 3 land in free tier.
+$10 / $0.16 = 62.5 required cores in a month, the first 3 land in free tier.
 To be safe we'll create 70 cores and connections

-This script will loop 60 times, each time it will:
+This script will loop 70 times, each time it will:
 	1. use greengo to create a new greengrass group, core, policy, lambda etc.
 	2. use vagrant to spin up an ubuntu VM that emulates a greengrass device
 	3. use greengo to deploy the lambda to the virtual greengrass device